-To derive an explanation, Phineas attempts to find an analogous behavior in its database of previouslyexplained examples.
-These examples are indexed in an abstraction hierarchy by their observed behaviors.
-Based on global properties of the new instance's behavior, Phineas selects a potentially analogous example from this hierarchy.
-When evaluating a potential analog, Phineas uses SME to compare the behaviors, which generates a set of correspondences between different physical aspects of the situations.
+To derive an explanation, PHINEAS attempts to find an analogous behaviour in its database of previously-explained examples.
+These examples are indexed in an abstraction hierarchy by their observed behaviours.
+Based on global properties of the new instance's behaviour, PHINEAS selects a potentially analogous example from this hierarchy.
+When evaluating a potential analogue, PHINEAS uses SME to compare the behaviours, which generates a set of correspondences between different physical aspects of the situations.
 These correspondences are then used with SME to analogically infer an explanation for the new situation, based on the explanation for the previously understood situation.
-Returning to our immersed brick example, the most promising candidate explanation is a situation where liquid flow causes two pressures to equilibrate.
-To adapt this explanation for the original behavior Phineas creates a new process, PROCESS-1 (which we'll call heat-flow for simplicity after this), which is analogous to the liquid flow process, using the correspondences between aspects of the two behaviors.
+Returning to the immersed brick example, the most promising candidate explanation is a situation where liquid flow causes two pressures to equilibrate.
+To adapt this explanation for the original behaviour PHINEAS creates a new process, PROCESS-1 (which we will call heat flow for simplicity after this), which is analogous to the liquid flow process, using the correspondences between aspects of the two behaviours.
 In this new physical process, the relationships that held for pressure in the liquid flow situation are hypothesized to hold for the corresponding temperature parameters in the new situation.

 Generating the initial physical process hypothesis via analogical inference is only the first step.
-Next Phineas must ensure that the hypothesis is specified in enough detail to actually reason with it.
-For instance, in this case it is not obvious what the analog to liquid is, nor what constitutes a flow path, in the new heat flow situation.
-It resolves these questions by a combination of reasoning with background knowledge about the physical world (e.g., that fluid paths are a form of connection, and that immersion in a liquid implies that the immersed object is in contact with the liquid) and by additional analogies.
-Falkenhainer calls this the map/analyze cycle.
+Next PHINEAS must ensure that the hypothesis is specified in enough detail to actually reason with it.
+For instance, in this case it is not obvious what the analogue to liquid is, nor what constitutes a flow path, in the new heat flow situation.
+It resolves these questions by a combination of reasoning with background knowledge about the physical world (e.g. that fluid paths are a form of connection, and that immersion in a liquid implies that the immersed object is in contact with the liquid) and by additional analogies.
+Falkenhainer calls this the map/analyse cycle.
 Candidate inferences are examined to see if they can be justified in terms of background knowledge, which may in turn lead to further matching to see if the newly applied background knowledge can be used to extend the analogy further.
-Eventually, Phineas extends its candidate theory into a form which can be tested, and proceeds to do so by using the combination of QPE and DATMI to see if the newly-extended theory can explain the original observation.
+Eventually, PHINEAS extends its candidate theory into a form that can be tested, and proceeds to do so using the combination of QPE and DATMI to see if the newly extended theory can explain the original observation.

-We believe that Phineas provides a model for the use of analogy in learning, and indeed for the role of analogy in abduction tasks more generally.
-The least psychologically plausible part of Phineas' operation is the retrieval component, in which a domain-specific indexing vocabulary is used to filter candidate experiences (although it might be a reasonable model of expert retrieval).
-On the other hand, Phineas' map/analyze cycle and its method of using analogy in explanation and learning are, we believe, plausible in their broad features as a psychological model.
+We believe that PHINEAS provides a model for the use of analogy in learning, and indeed for the role of analogy in abduction tasks more generally.
+The least psychologically plausible part of PHINEAS's operation is the retrieval component, in which a domain-specific indexing vocabulary is used to filter candidate experience (although it might be a reasonable model of expert retrieval).
+On the other hand PHINEAS's map/analyse cycle and its method of using analogy in explanation and learning are we believe plausible in their broad features as a psychological model.